Beale Street Music Fest ‘Round One’ lineup released

 The 2022 Beale Street Music Festival will make its anticipated return after the pandemic caused cancellations in 2020 and 2021.

-The BSMF will take place at the Memphis Fairgrounds instead of its original home at Tom Lee park due to construction.
+The BSMF will take place at Liberty Park, previously known as the Fairgrounds, instead of its original home at Tom Lee park due to construction.